ramonjija/InvilliaGame/README.md

-# :space_invader: Invillia - Borrowing Game API :video_game:
+# :space_invader: InvilliaTest - Borrowing Game API :video_game:

 This API is used to manage friends and games which can be borrowed by them.
 Making it easier to get track of each game that is borrowed.